MohammedAl-sultani/SarSymbol/README.md

 # SarSymbol Library

 ![SarSymbol Image](sar2.png)

 `SarSymbol` is a custom `TextView` for Android that replaces currency symbols like "SAR" or "ر.س" with an image (`Drawable`).
-The library scales the image based on the text size and allows customizable currency symbols.
+The image scales automatically to match the text size, and custom currency symbols can be set easily.

 ## ✨ Features

 - Replaces currency symbols (e.g., "SAR", "ر.س") with an image (`Drawable`).
-- Customizable left and right currency symbols.
+- Supports customizable left and right currency symbols.
 - Automatically scales the drawable to match the text size.
-- Simple integration into your Android project.
+- Easy integration into Android projects.

 ## 📦 Installation